 The United States Department defines human trafficking as: all criminal actions that reduce, hold, or compel someone into a service.
 This includes the following forms of modern-day slavery: forced labor, bonded labor, involuntary domestic servitude, sex trafficking, child sex trafficking, and child soldiers.

 Despite the significant disruptions to efforts to combat this crime, the anti-trafficking community found ways to adapt and forged new relationships to overcome the challenges.

-Florida is 1 of the top 3 human trafficking destinations in the United States.
+Florida is one of the top three human trafficking destinations in the United States.
 In one year, there were 878 calls to the national human trafficking hotline pertaining to the state of Florida.
 Of those, 329 were able to be verified as human trafficking cases.